 Interviewer: What differentiates Chapter 13 from Chapter 7 the most?

 Brad Weil: The plan payment.
 In Chapter 7, there is no payment.
-There is a trustee but the trustee’s job in a Chapter 7 is defined in so non-exempt assets.
+There is a trustee but the trustee’s job in Chapter 7 is defined in so non-exempt assets.
 So, the Chapter 7 trustee is looking for the things he can sell, things that you can own and he can sell, turn in the money and pay the creditors with it.
 The Chapter 13 trustee is not going to sell anything.
 The Chapter 13 trustee is going to collect the monthly payments from you and then, use that money to pay your creditors.
-Interesting tidbit as well if you do have non-exempt assets that you would lose in a chapter 7, you can file a Chapter 13.
-As long as you pay your unsecured creditors at least as much as they would have received in a hypothetical Chapter 7, you can keep those non-exempt assets and pay your creditors back over the time.
-And it’s more rare, in my practice, but that is another reason why somebody would choose a Chapter 13 over a Chapter 7 if they have a non-exempt asset that they want to achieve.
+Interesting tidbit as well if you do have non-exempt assets that you would lose in Chapter 7, you can file a Chapter 13.
+As long as you pay your unsecured creditors at least as much as they would have received in a hypothetical Chapter 7, you can keep those non-exempt assets and pay your creditors back over time.
+And it’s rarer, in my practice, but that is another reason why somebody would choose a Chapter 13 over a Chapter 7 if they have a non-exempt asset that they want to achieve.

 Interviewer: What are some things that you have to dispel from time to time with the people that have concerns with credit issues.
 Some people believe that they may not be able to buy a house again or something along those lines, I mean what would you tell that individual?